BitLocker Keys Backup to Azure Key Vault

 then stores them securely in Azure Key Vault using REST API.
 Each key is stored as a secret with

 device information (name and serial number) included in tags.
-The script ensures secure storage

-permissions including Key Vault access.
+be prompted to consent to the required permissions including Key Vault access.

 .TAGS